-It is considered that the circumstances where this is most likely to occur fall into three major categories:
+It is considered that the circumstances where conflicts are most likely to occur fall into three major categories:

 VPA Staff and Authority Members

-In respect of the VPA staff and Authority Members, the VPA is required to follow the Government’s Codes of Conduct and the Victorian Public Sector Conflict of Interest Policy Framework.
+In respect of the VPA staff and Authority Members, the VPA is required to follow the Government’s Codes of Conduct and the Victorian Public Sector Conflict of Interest Policy Framework, as well as the VPA Act.
 These documents, and other relevant material, are available through the Victorian Public Sector Commission website.

 VPA Authority Members are public officials under section 4 of the Public Administration Act 2004.
 In performing their roles Members are bound by the legislated requirements of the Victorian public sector values of: responsiveness; integrity; impartiality; accountability; respect and leadership.

 In addition, VPA Authority Members also comply with the Code of Conduct which is aligned to these public sector values.
 Click here to find a copy of the relevant code.